mathspp/mathspp/pages/02.blog/00.tags/optimisation/blog.md

 title: "Optimisation blog articles"
 ---

-# <a href="/blog/tags/optimisation" class="label label-primary tag-title">optimisation</a>
+# “optimisation” tag

-## Articles about the mathematical concept and computer science algorithms
+## articles about the mathematical concept and computer science algorithms